Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 05.23.47 UTC
+- WIB: Kamis, 18 September 2025 06.23.19 UTC
-- WITA: Kamis, 18 September 2025 06.23.47 UTC
+- WITA: Kamis, 18 September 2025 07.23.19 UTC
-- WIT: Kamis, 18 September 2025 07.23.47 UTC
+- WIT: Kamis, 18 September 2025 08.23.19 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: inspirational
+Kategori: technology